TheClasslessOne/Hack-The-Box--Certified-Defensive-Security-Analyst/Cheat Sheets/Network Traffic Analysis.md

 ## 🔹 Tcpdump (CLI Packet Capture)
 Tcpdump is lightweight and fast — perfect for quick captures, filtering, and creating `.pcap` files for deeper analysis in Wireshark.
-Use `-nn` to avoid DNS/port lookups and speed things up.

 ### 🔧 Command Line Options
 | Option | Description | Example |